One True Loves: Plot

-After her husband Jesse disappears in a helicopter crash, Emma moves back to Massachusetts in an effort to mend her life back together.
+After Jesse disappears in a helicopter crash a year after the wedding, on his way to an Alaska assignment, Emma moves back to Acton, Massachusetts, in an effort to mend her life back together.
+Working at her family bookstore in town, her older sister Marie constantly tries to guide her.

 Four years later, Emma runs into her old best friend, Sam, and they become inseparable.
-Newly engaged, Emma receives an unexpected phone call revealing Jesse is alive.
+Newly engaged, she receives an unexpected phone call revealing Jesse is alive.
 Completely torn, Emma must now choose between a husband and a fiancé.